SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Fine-tuning

 We utilized multiple NVIDIA A10 GPUs to accelerate training.
 Given that Whisper has been widely adopted since its 2022/2023 release, we implemented the fine-tuning pipeline using Hugging Face Transformers, which simplifies much of the low-level implementation.
 Our fine-tuning strategy involved training for a maximum of three epochs with early stopping, based on evaluation performance.
 This setup was informed by prior research on transformer models such as \cite{Devlin2018}, as well as the original Whisper pre-training protocol \cite{radford2023robust}, which also relied on a small number of epochs.

 Although we had over 2,800 hours of training data, its formal and domain-specific nature raised concerns about catastrophic forgetting.
-The model could adapt well to parliamentary speech but lose generalization capability for broader Slovak.
-To assess this, we monitored performance not only on a held-out parliamentary test set but also on subsets of FLEURS and Common Voice.
-For both of these datasets we produced a subset of 300 samples.
-These additional benchmarks provided insight into how well the model retained general Slovak transcription capabilities across more diverse contexts.
-The parliamentary test set was of similar size.
+To assess generalization, we monitored performance during training on held-out evaluation sets: a parliamentary set (~300 samples) and 300-sample subsets from FLEURS and Common Voice.
+We selected subsets of 300 samples to keep evaluation computationally feasible without significantly slowing down training.
+These subsets were sampled from the official test splits; however, they were used solely for early stopping decisions at epoch-level granularity and never for gradient updates.
+Final benchmarks in Section~6 were conducted on the complete test sets.